mosesyhc/LCGP/.github/ISSUE_TEMPLATE/bug-report.md

 ---

-Please submit an issue and provide as much details as you are able to.
+Please submit an issue.
+Provide as much detail as you can; the template below will help you give us the details we need to have the best chance of solving the problem.
 <!--- Provide a general summary of the issue in the Title above -->

 ## Expected Behavior